transparencyint/CGIP/README.md

 # CGIP

-a collaborative project by students from [HTW Berlin](http://www.htw-berlin.de/) and [Transparency International](http://www.transparency.org/).
+a collaborative project by students from [HTW Berlin](http://www.htw-berlin.de/) and a project team from [Transparency International](http://www.transparency.org/).

 ## Documentation